Skip to Main Content

 Shiren Noorani

-Junior Shiren Noorani is the social media manager and this is her second year on staff.
-In her free time, she loves to travel with her family and play basketball.
+Senior Shiren Noorani is the managing editor and this is her third year on staff.
+When she’s not busy, she loves to watch sports, play basketball and travel with her family.

 All content by Shiren Noorani